Jean Mitchell (rower): Club and state rowing

+At the 2023 Australian Rowing Championships she won the open coxless four national title in an all MUBC crew.

 She rowed in the Victorian women's eight to a Queen's Cup victory at the 2022 Interstate Regatta within the Australian Rowing Championships.

 International representative rowing

 In March 2022, Mitchell was selected in the Australian training squad to prepare for the 2022 international season and the 2022 World Rowing Championships.
 She rowed in the Australian women's eight at the World Rowing Cups II in Poznann to a bronze medal.
 At the 2022 World Rowing Championships at Racize, she was again in the Australian women's senior eight.
 They made the A final and finished in fifth place.

+Personal life

+Mitchell currently studies a Bachelor of Design (Visual Communication) at Deakin University.